634 Nedderman Hall

 Objective and Description

-This program provides opportunities for professional development: instructional courses enhance technical competence in areas of mechanical engineering practice; training through a variety of experiences in design, development, research, experimentation, and/or analysis in joint efforts with faculty and peers; specialized courses of study required for entry into career fields allied to the mechanical engineering discipline; guided individual study under faculty supervision; and supportive coursework for programs leading to careers that require interdisciplinary competence.
+The graduate program provides opportunities for professional development in such forms as: courses to enhance technical competence in areas of mechanical engineering practice; training through a variety of experiences in design, development, research, experimentation, and/or analysis in joint efforts with faculty and peers; specialized courses of study required for entry into career fields allied to the mechanical engineering discipline; guided individual study under faculty supervision; and supportive coursework for programs leading to careers requiring interdisciplinary competence.

 A student with aid from a faculty advisor plans a program that will be consistent with his or her technical interests and the available facilities and course offerings.
 Typically, programs are classified as: